 “Back in the 1960s and ’70s, we were looking at 300-, 325-horsepower engines.
 Now you’ve got 500-, 600-, even 700-horsepower,” said Ken Gross, an automotive historian, museum consultant and journalist.
 “Never in my lifetime did I think I’d see the day when I could drive a 700-horsepower street car.”

-Even the least powerful of today’s sporty cars — say a base V-6 Chevy Camaro, Mustang or Charger — could probably out-corner most 1960s muscle cars, which were renowned for their ability to accelerate, but not to […]
+Even the least powerful of today’s sporty cars — say a base V-6 Chevy Camaro, Mustang or Charger — could probably out-corner most 1960s muscle cars, which were renowned for their ability to accelerate, but […]

 Show Me The Way to Go Home: Memories of Grandpa Ed